DUNE/lbne-build/doc/wp.md

 Timeline
 ========

 Due to the decision making and buy-in process described above, a concrete timeline for rollout of the plan cannot be given.
+Estimates of effort needed for a specific, non-comprehensive set of items are
+attempted:

+- Complete purification of `LArSoft` (including `lbnecode`): 1 week FTE

+- Complete worch feature to produce UPS tarballs from a built package:
+  1 week FTE

+- Port purification from GitHub repositories to Redmine ones (lbnecode, larsoft, art): 1 week FTE

+Estimates are integrated coding time and do not take into account necessary discussions, assume that *art* and `LArSoft` developers agree to this approach and with not contingency to account for unforeseen technical problems.
+Also not included is defining and enacting a campaign of testing and validation.

 [^0]: "LBNE Software and Computing Requirements", LBNE DocDB 8035